STUDENT DEVELOPMENT TEAM

 strong, meaningful partnership and promote Home-School collaboration, the SDT

-During the teacher-parent conferences, parents are updated on the development of their child in school and opportunities are provided for them to share their concerns of their child with the teachers.
-Parents are provided with useful tips and practical information on how they can further support their children at home in the various subjects.
+During the teacher-parent conferences, parents are updated on the holistic development and well-being of their child in school and opportunities are provided for them to share their concerns of their child with the teachers.
+Parents are provided with useful tips and practical information on how they can further support their children at home.
 Parents are also updated on the special programmes which have been organised for the various levels to support their children’s holistic education.

 Through their attendance, the support shown by the parents is heartening and feedback is favourable.
 The session clearly shows the close partnership that exists between the school and the parent community in order to support the learning of the children.